facebook-pixel

 You can also switch on your car’s ‘snow’ or ‘ice’ mode if it has one built into its system.
 This will give you optimal driving performance for these conditions.
 Otherwise, use a higher gear with lower revs to drive.

 When starting to drive off in snow, it’s best to go into second gear to give you more traction.
 As you approach a turn, brake before you begin to steer.
-This will again help to prevent a slide.
+This will again help to prevent a slide and wheelspin.

 Hills can be daunting in the snow.
 Leave plenty of room and use a low gear to go down.
 This will help you to control your speed without touching the brakes.
 To go up, maintain a steady speed and try not to change gear.